This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Remove Cilantro Stems: You don’t have to chop the cilantro leaves before adding them to the blender.
 Just remove the stems.

-- Cilantro Replacement: If you don’t like cilantro, omit it from this recipe or replace it with flat-leaf parsley.
+- Cilantro Substitution: If you don’t like cilantro, omit it from this recipe or replace it with flat-leaf parsley.

 - Cottage Cheese: You can use low-fat, full-fat, or fat-free cottage cheese.